vijaycse/predictive-scaling/README.md

 #### Input Dataset Analysis:

 Order trend/Transaction per second for most US based retailers are very much predictable (except during event hrs and few days in Nov and December).
-In other words, less impacted by seasonality and the data is stationary almost.
+In other words, impacted by predicatable seasonality and data is relatievely less stationary .
 The following dataset of 2 yrs worth from one of the retailers data found in kaggle shows

   -  Input dataset [Dataset](https://www.kaggle.com/datasets/mkechinov/ecommerce-purchase-history-from-electronics-store)